C. J. Cherryh: Biography

 It was the first time a book really found an ending and really worked, because I had made contact with Don Wollheim at DAW, found him interested, and was able to write for a specific editor whose body of work and type of story I knew.
 It was a good match.
 It was a set of characters I'd invented when I was, oh, about thirteen.
 So it was an old favorite of my untold stories, and ended up being the first in print.

 The two novels were published in 1976, Gate of Ivrel preceding Brothers of Earth by several months (although she had completed and submitted Brothers of Earth first).
 The books won her immediate recognition and the John W. Campbell Award for Best New Writer in 1977.

 Although not all of her works have been published by DAW Books, during this early period Cherryh developed a strong relationship with the Wollheim family and their publishing company, frequently travelling to New York City and staying with the Wollheims in their Queens family home.
 Other companies who have published her novels include Baen Books, HarperCollins, Warner Books, and Random House (under its Del Rey Books imprint).
 She published six additional novels in the late 1970s.

 In 1979, her short story "Cassandra" won the Best Short Story Hugo, and she quit teaching to write full-time.
 She has since won the Hugo Award for Best Novel twice, first for Downbelow Station in 1982 and then again for Cyteen in 1989.

 In addition to developing her own fictional universes, Cherryh has contributed to several shared world anthologies, including Thieves' World, Heroes in Hell, Elfquest, Witch World, Magic in Ithkar, and the Merovingen Nights series, which she edited.
 Her writing has encompassed a variety of science fiction and fantasy subgenres and includes a few short works of non-fiction.
-Her books have been translated into Czech, Dutch, French, German, Hebrew, Hungarian, Italian, Japanese, Latvian, Lithuanian, Polish, Portuguese, Romanian, Russian, Slovak, Spanish, and Swedish.
+Her books have been translated into Croatian, Czech, Dutch, French, German, Hebrew, Hungarian, Italian, Japanese, Latvian, Lithuanian, Polish, Portuguese, Romanian, Russian, Slovak, Spanish, and Swedish.
 She has also translated several published works of fiction from French into English.

 She now lives near Spokane, Washington with her wife, the science fiction/fantasy author and artist Jane Fancher.
 She enjoys skating and travelling and regularly makes appearances at science fiction conventions.

 Her brother David A. Cherry is a science fiction and fantasy artist.

+Cherryh announced her retirement from writing in April 2026, due to ongoing health issues.